yinshuxun/graphql-microservice-practice/README.md

 # graphql-microservice-practice

-Graphql microservice demo
+contains:
 - one gateway server built in node
 - one custom server built in go
 - one custom server built in node

-The server is backed by a mysql database and exposes `Post` and `Comment` models
+- one db server by a mysql database

 ## Installation
 Clone this repository